guherbozdogan/react-autocomplete/README.md

 - Signature: `(resultItem)`

-Function that returns the value from `resultItem` that is to be assigned to the autocomplete text box when the said `resultItem` is highlighted.
+Function that yields the value from `resultItem` that is to be assigned to the text box when said `resultItem` is highlighted.

 #### `getResultList`